aftabkapsi/yenCrypto/README.md

-# Implementation of caeser cipher Encryption-Decryption Website
+# Implementation of Caeser Cipher Encryption-Decryption Website

 ## Description
- A simple, beginner-friendly web application to encrypt and decrypt text using the **ceasar cipher** technique.
+ A simple, beginner-friendly web application to encrypt and decrypt text using the **Ceasar Cipher** technique.

  This project is built using **HTML**, **CSS**, and **Python Flask** providing a clean and responsive interface for users to easily perform text encryption and decryption.